pubnub/rabbitmq/readme.md

 	 [+] SubscribeAdapter produced to task_queue_inbound_durable '{"Amount":"1000000.01","Verifier":["PublishAdapter","SubscribeAdapter"],"Threshold":1000000,"Depositor":"Randy"}'

-	For example, in Consumer console.
+	For example, the Consumer console.
 Note how Verifier element indicates that the PublishAdapter and the SubscribeAdapter had processed the message.

 	 [x] Consumer received '{"Amount":"1000000.01","Verifier":["PublishAdapter","SubscribeAdapter"],"Threshold":1000000,"Depositor":"Randy"}'